 Mondays at Beinecke

-Each Monday at 4:00 pm during the semester, you are cordially invited to tea with the Beinecke Library visiting research fellows.
-Each week will include an object talk on an item in the library's current exhibitions: Blue: Color and Concept; Under the Covers: A Visual History of Decorated Endpapers; and Stephen Tennant: Work in Progress.
+Mondays at 4:00 pm during the semester, you are cordially invited to tea with the Beinecke Library visiting research fellows.
+Each week will include an object talk on an item in one of the three exhibitions currently on view: Treasures from Japan in the Yale University Library; Fun on the Titanic: Underground Art and the East German State; Casting Shadows: Integration on the American Stage.

-Please join us for fascinating encounters with the Beinecke collections!
+Please join us for fascinating encounters with the Beinecke's collections!

 January 27 Bruce Gordon, Titus Street Professor of Ecclesiastical History, Yale Divinity School